Interference-Aware Opportunistic Random Access in Dense IoT Networks: Analysis of Aggregate Throughput Scaling Law

-In this section, we show that the proposed IA-ORA protocol asymptotically achieves the optimal PHY throughput scaling, i.e., $\frac{K}{e} (1-\epsilon) \log (\textsf{snr}\log N)$ for an arbitrarily small constant $\epsilon > 0$, in the ultra-dense $K$-cell slotted ALOHA random access network, provided that $N$ scales faster than a certain level with respect to \textsf{snr}.
+In this section, we show that the proposed IA-ORA protocol asymptotically achieves the optimal throughput scaling, i.e., $\frac{K}{e} (1-\epsilon) \log (\textsf{snr}\log N)$ for an arbitrarily small constant $\epsilon > 0$, in the ultra-dense $K$-cell slotted ALOHA random access network if $N$ is greater than a certain level with respect to \textsf{snr}.
 To be specific, we first provide some preliminaries including a simplification of $\tilde{p}_s$ and a tractable lower bound on $F_I(x)$.
-We then present our main result by analyzing the aggregate PHY throughput scaling under a certain user scaling condition.
-In addition, we show an upper bound on the aggregate PHY throughput scaling and compare the proposed IA-ORA protocol with the existing opportunistic scheduling approach for multi-cell multiple access networks.
+We then present our main result by analyzing the aggregate throughput scaling under a certain user scaling condition.
+Additionally, we present an upper bound on the aggregate throughput scaling and compare the proposed IA-ORA protocol with the existing opportunistic scheduling approach for multi-cell multiple access networks.